wavefrontHQ/docs/pages/doc/alerts_robustness_increasing.md

 ## Account for Delayed Data Points

 Network delays or slow processing of application metrics at the backend can negatively impact alert processing -- and that can lead to false triggers.
 These false triggers (false positives) happen if the alerting mechanism is too sensitive.
-If backtesting shows that the alert should have fired, delayed points are often the reason.
+If backtesting shows that the alert should not have fired, delayed points are often the reason.

 You can resolve this problem like this: